-The following policies shall apply to the ANSIs identified on Schedule "D" to this Plan:
+The following policies shall apply to the ANSIs identified on Schedule "D" of this Plan:

-- (i) Development and/or site alteration may be permitted in, or adjacent to identified Provincially Significant ANSIs where it has been demonstrated through preconsultation with the Municipality or through the completion of an EIS study (in accordance with the policies of Section 11.4.4 of this Plan) that the proposed development and/or site alteration will have no negative impact on the natural features or their ecological functions for which the specific area has been designated.
-Established agricultural activities are permitted without an EIS. - (ii) For the purposes of this Plan, adjacent lands shall mean those lands within 120 metres of an identified significant life science ANSI and 50 metres of an identified significant earth science ANSI where it is likely that development or site alteration would have a negative impact on the ANSI. - (iii) A property or properties may be added to an ANSI if it is documented that the additional lands enhance the ecological function of the ANSI.
+- (i) Development and/or site alteration may be permitted in, or adjacent to identified Provincially Significant ANSIs where it has been demonstrated through pre-consultation with the Municipality or through the completion of an EIS study (in accordance with the policies of Section 11.4.4 of this Plan) that the proposed development and/or site alteration will have no negative impact on the natural features or their ecological functions for which the specific area has been designated.
+Established agricultural activities are permitted without an EIS. - (ii) For the purposes of this Plan, adjacent lands shall mean those lands within 120 metres of an identified provincially significant life science ANSI and 50 metres of an identified provincially significant earth science ANSI. - (iii) A property or properties may be added to an ANSI if it is documented that the additional lands enhance the ecological function of the ANSI.
 A property or properties may be removed from an ANSI if it can be shown that the lands do not contribute to the ecological function of that ANSI.
-The addition of and removal of land to or from the ANSI is subject to policy (v) below. - (iv) Any proposed modification to the boundary of a provincially significant ANSI as identified on Schedule "D" to this Plan shall only be considered when there is a scientific or technical basis and after consultation with the landowner, and the concurrence of, the Ministry of Natural Resources. - (v) The City shall amend the Plan accordingly when a boundary change is identified in (iv) and (v). - (vi) The City may also identify and subsequently protect and conserve all ANSIs that it considers to be of local or regional significance.
+The addition of and removal of land to or from the ANSI is subject to policy (v) below. - (iv) Any proposed modification to the boundary of a provincially significant ANSI as identified on Schedule "D" to this Plan shall only be considered when there is a scientific or technical basis and after consultation with the landowner, and the concurrence of, the Ministry of Natural Resources and Forestry (MNRF).
+Such changes to an ANSI boundary would take place through the ANSI Confirmation Procedure, administered by the MNRF. - (v) An Official Plan Amendment is not required in order to update ANSI boundaries as supported by the Ministry of Natural Resources and Forestry.